-New Year’s Eve: Ringing In a New Year!
+New Year’s Eve: Ringing In 2020!

-Ring in 2020 at the biggest party in Québec, and possibly Canada as well!
-While the Toboggan Festival concerts on Dec 28th to Dec 30th required a passport to gain entrance, the concerts and celebrations on New Year’s Eve in Québec City remain 100% FREE!
+Ring in 2020 at the biggest party in Quebec, and possibly Canada as well!
+While the Toboggan Festival concerts on Dec 28th to Dec 30th required a passport to gain entrance, the concerts and celebrations on New Year’s Eve in Quebec City remain 100% FREE!

 Beginning in the late afternoon, make your way to Grande Allée to enjoy the various food shacks, beer and wine gardens, and rides.
-Take a break from the crisp weather in one of Québec City’s best restaurants, Restaurant Ophelia (Mmm… seafood), or indulge in a couple of cocktails at L’Atelier.
+Take a break from the crisp weather in one of Quebec City’s best restaurants, Restaurant Ophelia (Mmm… seafood), or indulge in a couple of cocktails at L’Atelier.

 Of course, there are a few restaurants on Grande Allée that will have fun winter drinks, and delicious noms can also be found nearby on Avenue Cartier.

-Outside once again, participate in some of the rides, relax by a fire pit, and get ready for an epic night of electrifying music at Place George V (beside Hôtel Château Laurier), or traditional Québécois music at Place de l’Assemblée-Nationale across from Parliament, next to the fortifications of Old Québec.
+Outside once again, participate in a some of the rides, relax by a fire pit, and get ready for an epic night of electrifying music at Place George V (beside Hôtel Château Laurier), or traditional Québécois music at Place de l’Assemblée-Nationale across from Parliament, next to the fortifications of Old Quebec.